Dundalk, Ireland

 The Visionary Solutions

-This new facility will showcase the newest technologies and host shared functions.
+VS 1 will see the installation of a new facility, an Outdoor Learning Pod, which will showcase the newest technologies and host shared functions.
 Alongside will also be installed Virtual Learning Pod Sensors used to to collate data on visitor numbers and duration of stay.
 A new Software will also be installed to record PV savings from existing PV roof panels on the Museum roof.

-We will develop a Sensory garden and to enhance the area we will add new seating throughout the site and enhance public lighting with LED lights.
-Rainwater harvesting system will encourage visitors to be more sustainable in the use of water.
+VS 2 will develop a sensory garden, and the area will be enhanced with new seating throughout the site and improved public lighting with LED lights.
+A rainwater harvesting system will encourage visitors to be more sustainable in the use of water.
 A new touch screen monitor will display green learning’s and information on the project.

 VS 3: Sensor-equipped bike-stations

-We will install new bike-stations at the site, all equipped with sensors.
-The data collected on cyclist numbers will help us better understand the use of the space.
+VS 3 will see the installation of new bike-stations at the site, all equipped with sensors.
+The data collected on cyclist numbers will help the city better understand the use of the space.

 The Visionary Plan